-Nodak Speedway is in Minot, ND (170 or so miles Northwest from Jamestown).
+Nodak Speedway is in Minot, ND.
 Minot is a bustling city of 45,000 that has grown due to nearby oil activity.
 The track is a 3/8 mile high banked clay oval that is run by the Nodak Race Club — the oldest club-run racing organization in the United States.
 Minot is also one of the original Tour tracks that started in 1990.
 The state of the art $15 million grandstand on the North Dakota State Fairgrounds seats 6,500 and the pit area has room for over 300 cars.
-IMCA.TV will be showing this event on worldwide TV.

 TECHNICAL INFO: MINOT, ND is a big, wide, high banked 3/8 mile clay oval that is typically “farmed” whenever the track becomes dry.
 For you racers who have not seen this practice, it’s basically a track preparation procedure in which they open up the track with farm type drills, water and then pack in rapid order with a larger amount of equipment.
 This allows for better racing and less “follow the leader” next to the guardrail type events.
 The gear ratio most racers will pick to come off the trailer with is 5.43.
 However, some racers with stout engine programs might opt for a 5.67 and I’ve seen 5.29’s a time or two.